nat0321/mininet/atomix-cluster/README.md

-Creation of a atomix cluster inside of a Docker Compose file
+Automatic atomix cluster using a docker compose file